innerMollusk/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
-Where is closure used in this code?
-How can you tell?
+Where is closure used in this code? **In the nested anonymous function.** How can you tell? **You can see the function console logging a string that accesses a variable located in the global scope (the parameter 'name').
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
+Invoking dansRoll will always return the first part of the string console logged in the anonymous nested function "Dan rolled a...."
 What could change?
+The number Dan rolled (newRoll).
 c.
 What is the lexical scope of `newRoll`?
+The curly braces of the anonymous nested function.

 ### Task 3 - Stretch Goals